City of York Council Early Years Funding Policies and Procedures

 Children attending more than one setting

 The local authority encourages providers to offer flexible packages of the funded hours which meets the needs of the child and their parents.
-We would strongly encourage providers across all sectors to deliver the funded entitlement flexibly and allow families to take up their entitlement at more than one provider if that best meets the need of the family.
+We would strongly encourage providers across all sectors to deliver the funded early education entitlement flexibly and allow families to take up their entitlement at more than one provider if that best meets the need of the family.
 This supports Shared Foundation Partnership working where providers are encouraged to work together within a locality to offer flexibility and meet the needs of their families.

 Attendance monitoring and safeguarding